Dagmawi-22/invoice/README.md

 #### Clone the Repository

-First,open you terminal window & clone this repository to your local machine:
+First, open you terminal window & clone this repository to your local machine:
 ```bash
 git clone https://github.com/Dagmawi-22/invoice.git
 ```